madushag/MyFarm/README.md

 - We pulled stories into the sprint backlog.
 - The stories were pulled from the top of the product backlog.
 The backlog had been sorted by what will add the most value.
 - We confirmed that the aggregate size of the stories did not exceed the forecast, and that the size of each backlog item is less than half of the forecast velocity for the sprint.
+We pulled in stories that in aggregate added up to 19 story points.
 - Only the developers participated in the forecasting.
 - We decomposed the stories into developer tasks
 - The tasks are listed in the sprint backlog - the developer tasks are attached to each story.